 If you’re blessed with a luscious mane of thick hair, you probably don’t even realise how lucky you are.
 But don’t get us wrong, we know that finding suitable haircuts for thick hair can be hard.
-After all, the more hair you have the more difficult it can be to style and manage, particularly if you don’t have the right base cut as a starting point.
+After all, the more hair you have the more difficult (and time-consuming) it can be to style and manage, particularly if you don’t have the right base cut as a starting point.

 But that’s where we can help.
 Scroll down to see our selection of the best haircuts for thick hair, with short, mid-length and long-haired styles to consider.